You are currently viewing February 2025 – Paphos & London

 As it was his birthday, Paul had arranged a small gathering to celebrate with his friends, and we were delighted to go along.

-It’s amazing how friendships can stand the test of time.
 When we met, he was 17 and here we were raising a glass of bubbly to his 57th birthday!

 Scarily, those 40 years have flown by, but it is good to know our friendship is as strong as ever, and we are still laughing at each other’s jokes!